 LittleCMS is a CMM (a color management engine) that implements transforms between ICC profiles.
 The library is provided free under MIT license agreement.

 It has been ported to numerous platforms and is currently used in many open source and commercial products, as well as being distributed in major linux environments.

 Version 2 of lcms fully supports the v4.3 ICC specification, including the Floating Point / Multi-Processing Elements.

 LPROF is an open source ICC profiler, based on lcms, with a graphical user interface.
-It can be used to create ICC version 2 compliant profiles for cameras, scanners and monitors.
+It can be used to create ICC version 2 compliant profiles for cameras, scanners and displays.

 Other open source resources